 - If you need directions from your hotel to the Ritz Hotel, do contact me on +44 7715 381712

 - This is a private tour/activity.
 Only your group will participate

 - Hand sanitizer available to travelers and staff

 - Social distancing enforced throughout experience

-- I will guide family units only and will aim to keep 2 metres distant from the group.
-I will wash my hands before the tour and use hand sanitizer as appropriate throughout.
-Group members to bring their own hand sanitizer & paper towels to dry hands if a public toilet is used.
-No hand shaking allowed!
+- I will guide family units of up to 5 only & will aim to keep 2 mtrs distant from the group.
+I'll wash my hands before the tour & bring hand sanitizer for my, and my customers', use.
+Group members to bring paper towels to dry hands after a public toilet stop.
+No hand shaking!
+I am double vaccinated.